Shell by Example: While Loops POSIX

 success=false

-while [ "$retry" -lt "$max_retries" ]; do
+while [ "$attempt" -lt "$max_retries" ]; do

-echo "Attempt $retry of $max_retries"
+echo "Attempt $attempt of $max_retries"

-# Simulate success on third try
+# Simulate: fail twice, succeed on third try

-if [ "$retry" -eq 3 ]; then
+if [ "$attempt" -eq 3 ]; then

 success=true